j4m3s-s/velero/design/Implemented/move-gh-org.md

 #### Transferring ZenHub

-Pre-requisite: A new Zenhub account must exist for a vmware or vmware-tanzu organization.
+Pre-requisite: A new Zenhub account must exist for a vmware or j4m3s-s organization.

 This page contains a pre-migration checklist for ensuring a repo migration goes well with Zenhub: https://help.zenhub.com/support/solutions/articles/43000010366-moving-a-repo-cross-organization-or-to-a-new-organization.
 After this, webhooks can be added by following these instructions: https://github.com/ZenHubIO/API#webhooks.